miklam/startpage-brave/README.md

 ### 2. Adding/Modifying Links in the Right Panel
 The right panel contains two lists: "Google Services" and "Finance Links".
 These are populated from the googleServices and financeLinks arrays in config.js respectively.

-To add or modify a link:
+**To add or modify a link:**

-  1. Prepare your Icon:
+   **1. Prepare your Icon:**
       - Find or create an icon (preferably SVG, but PNG/JPG will work) for your link.
       - Place the icon file in a suitable folder, for example, assets/icons/google/ for Google services or assets/icons/custom/ for other links.
-  2. Edit config.js:
+   **2. Edit config.js:**
       - Open the config.js file.
       - Locate the array you want to modify (googleServices or financeLinks).
       - Each link in the array is an object with three properties: name, url, and icon.

 ```javascript
 // Example structure for an item in googleServices or financeLinks: